KSH-code/study/A Philosophy of Software Design.md

 - every method should be clean, simple and work properly.
 - spliting up method only makes sence if it results in cleaner abstractions, overall.
 - when spliting often exists, it should tend to grow complexity. passing state back or forth is bad also here.

+# Define Errors Out Of Existence
+- exception handling is one of the most worst sources of complexity.

+## Why exceptions add complexity
+- the exception alters uncommon flow.
+- exception handling may not be work well. that cannot be detected for a long time, because exception does not occur very often.

+## Too many exceptions
+- developers are over-defensive style and throwing is easier than handling so interface tends to be complex as consequence made throwing.

+## Define errors out of existence
+- error must be thrown only when it needs.

+## Mask exceptions
+- mask exceptions is a technique to handle exceptions at lower-level such as drop packet in tcp.

+## Exception aggregation
+- similar errors are handled at a one place.

+## Just crash?
+- When it is not worth to handle or throw errors, just crash rather than handling.
+  - e.g. OOM

+##  Design special cases out of existence
+- generalize a sepcial case with null object.

+## Taking it too far
+- if it is caught outside, handling is needed.